krise3/hrext07-my-cruddy-app/README.md

 #### UI/X
 - [ ] Build visual elements to represent an existing tone matrix
   - [ ] Have visual elements change appearance on browser events and tone selection
+- [ ] Add play and stop buttons that start and stop the audio context clock
-- [ ] Play sounds when internal function iterates through matrix
+  - [ ] Write function that generates raw oscillator tones for selected notes
 - [ ] Display text field that allows users to name their sequences
 - [ ] Display buttons that execute functions for interacting with local storage (create, read, update, delete)
 - [ ] Make a cool logo?!?!?!? :thinking:

 #### Remarks
 - Writing a new class Tonematrix with a custom constructor will allow for repeatable construction of matrices and references to functions in its prototype
-- Audio may potentially be played through the use of the HTMLAudioElement object
+- Audio must be queued and played in a time sensitive manner
-  - Play duration and changes may be parameterized by the use of HTMLAudioElement's methods
+  - Javascript's built-in Web Audio API contains methods that allow for generation and playback of raw sine waves as well as well as a time coordinate system to which sounds can be queued
+  - Audio sources can be connected to filter objects and gain controls to allow for audio effects

 ### Stretch Goals